Increasing student motivation and self-regulated learning in an at-risk math classroom

 This mixed methods study examines the core research question of How can motivation and self-regulated learning be increased in Math Lab, a student driven math classroom for at-risk learners?
 Through surveys, student goal and self-reflection journals, and course completion data, the process of increasing student motivation and self-regulatory behaviors is explored.
 The study indicates that self-efficacy is a driving factor and fundamental building block in the process.
 The main conclusions are that students have strong feelings about their abilities that are deep rooted.
 Changing self-efficacy beliefs is the first step, but that will not happen overnight.
 Goal-setting and student journals help students to honestly share their beliefs and find success in their everyday work.

 Thunshelle, Katie, "Increasing student motivation and self-regulated learning in an at-risk math classroom" (2010).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 2361.

 This document is currently not available here.